The Store API uses Ransack for filtering and sorting collection endpoints. All query parameters are passed via the q parameter.

 - A nested expand automatically includes its parent —

-expand=variants.images expands both variants and their images
+expand=variants.media expands both variants and their media

 - Nested expand only applies to conditional associations (those controlled by